 Not at all.

-Giving your car an annual service could be worth looking into if you're not already doing it.
-If nothing else, it'll help keep your motor running smoothly.
+Giving your car an annual service could help keep your motor running smoothly and avoid expensive repairs further down the line.

-And when it comes to sell the car, having a full service history could help bump up the price.
+And when it comes to selling your car, having a full service history could help bump up the price.